High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics: A crash course in random matrix theory

 The first term is $O(1)$, the second term is $O(1/N)$ and the noise term is $O(1/\sqrt{N})$.
 In the large $N$ limit, we can thus ignore the second term, and the time evolution of $\lambda_{\alpha}$ for $\alpha>1$ is the same than for GOE: at time $t$ the $\{\lambda_{\alpha} \}$s will be distributed according to the semi-circle law with edges at $\pm 2\sqrt{t}$.
 Note that the reason the semi-circle has edges growing with $t$ is because we did not renormalize the variance after each infinitesimal step like before.

 For the top eigenvalue, the equation reads

 The first term is $O(1)$, and the noise term is $O(1/\sqrt{N})$.
 In the large $N$ limit we can make two more approximations: (i) neglect the noise term, and (ii) replace the sum in the first term with an integral over the distribution $\rho \left(\lambda_{\alpha>2} \right)$ -- the semi-cirle law with edges at $\pm 2\sqrt{t}$.
-The assumption (ii) holds as long as $\lambda_1$ is at a finite distance from all the other eigenvalues.
+The assumption (ii) holds as long as $\lambda_1$ is at a finite distance from all the other eigenvalues (finite means not vanishing when $N\rightarrow \infty$).
 With these approximations, we get

 The solution to this equation turns out to be simply given by

 It is important to ensure that the solution is consistent with the assumptions we made previously.
 In particular, we relied on a gap existing between $\lambda_1$ and the rest of the eigenvalues, i.e. $\lambda_1 - \lambda_2 > \epsilon > 0$, where $\lambda_2(t) = 2\sqrt{t}$ is the right edge of the semi-circle.
 Fig. \ref{fig:DBM_BBP} shows the behavior of the two eigenvalues for two different values of $\rho$.